cannikin/cameronjs/README.md

 If and when you're ready to add try out some [serverless calls](https://www.netlify.com/products/functions/) you can test them locally by installing Netlify's CLI tools:

-    npm add -g netlify-cli

-or

     yarn global add netlify-cli

 Now login with your Netlify credentials:

     netlify login

-To start the dev environment you would normally start it with `netlify dev` but we've got a custom build/watch process so use the CameronJS wrapper instead:
+To start the dev environment you would normally start it with `netlify dev` but we've got a custom build/watch process that `netlify` can't automatically identify yet so use the CameronJS wrapper instead:

     cameronjs netlify